nyaundid/Hotel_Management-/README.md

 •Step 8:If the user selects option 3 from the Home Scree which is In Room Service, the following options will be available.

-#### 0.0.1
-- This is an update to the version history.
-- Version history should be thoroughly updated and correspond to project tags.

-#### 0.0.0
-- This is the first piece of version information.